Aieener/PacketParser/README.md

 - Number of duplicate packets sent by responder
 - Whether the connection is closed

-`Initiator`: Data from Initiator names as "n.initiator" and contains: All the ACKed and non-duplicate TCP payload data in the connection sent from the initiator to the responder.
+**Initiator**: Data from Initiator names as `<n.initiator>` and contains: All the ACKed and non-duplicate TCP payload data in the connection sent from the initiator to the responder.
-`Responder`: Data from Responder names as "n.responder" and contains: All the ACKed and non-duplicate TCP payload data in the connection sent from the responder to the initiator.
+**Responder**: Data from Responder names as `<n.responder>` and contains: All the ACKed and non-duplicate TCP payload data in the connection sent from the responder to the initiator.

 ### Option 3, run it as:
 ```sh